 Descriptions of Material Yajña

 The Vedic marriage is an example of the concept of yajña.
 When a man represents the upward flowing pingalā, and a woman represents the downward flowing idā, then the woman becomes an “offering” to a man, and a father who performs this offering is said to have performed a great yajña—the kanyā-dāna yajña—or the “sacrifice” of a girl.
-Most people today find this idea reprehensible because it conjures up images of women not having rights, or they being “sacrificed” at the altar of marriage.
+Most people today may find this idea reprehensible because it conjures up images of women being “sacrificed” at the altar of marriage.
 These imaginary notions are far from truth.
 The basic idea is that as long as a woman is unmarried, the male in her life is her father.
 When she gets married, the male in her life would be her husband.
 The father who gives away the bride in marriage thus makes a sacrifice by parting away with this daughter.
 If we treat the marriage as a yajña or sacrifice, then the husband is the Agni and the wife is the Soma.
 The choice of the appropriate husband for the girl made by the father constitutes the Vāyu in the offering.
 In other words, the girl’s hand is given to a boy who is most appropriate for the girl—chosen by the father.

 Similarly, the guru is the higher meaning in the material world, while the disciple is the lower meaning.
 The disciple is expected to sacrifice their meanings for those of the guru, which means that the disciple accepts the guru’s goals as their goals.
 Similarly, the disciple sacrifices their happiness for the fulfillment of these goals.
 In that process the guru becomes the Agni and the disciple becomes the Soma.
 The process of spiritual initiation is one in which a disciple commits to deprioritize his or her happiness and meaning relative to the guru’s which means that the disciple takes a vow to prioritize the guru’s desires over one’s own desires.
 Breaking that vow—i.e. taking back a commitment—is tantamount to lying.
 However, if this commitment is always upheld, then the promise is itself the highest yajña.